Guatemala

 Minibuses operate between major tourist destinations in Guatemala.
 You can often book these shuttle buses through your accommodation.
 Alternatively you can also book them through tour operators.
 Keep in mind that travel times are long due to the mountainous terrain in Guatemala as well as the road conditions.
 We’d recommend not planning activities on travel days as travel times can vary considerably.

-As an example of costs and travel times in Guatemala, here are some of the minibus trips we made in 2020:
+As an example of costs and travel times in Guatemala, here are some of the minibus trips that we took (prices as at 2024):

 Vehicle hire in Guatemala